tjbai/evolver/md/tree.md

 -> operation breaks ties, but the model still knows what token it should insert and where to look in the previous sequence -> addresses hypothesis that the token loss doesn't get as low because less signal in the training data?
     (added per-occurrence plotting to verify this hypothesis, because otherwise our values are artifically deflated)

+try to compute token loss for every index (even when CPY operation is supervised) -> for some reason makes loss worse